Looking for a great place for a Girls’ Weekend? A bachelor party weekend? A place for the squad to get away and enjoy mountain adventures!

 Afternoon: Resort activities & yoga

-After your strength is restored post riding, grab a Pick 3 Day Ticket and spend the afternoon riding the Alpine Slide, playing Frisbee Golf, and get a little healthy competition going on the Putting Course.
+After your strength is restored post riding, grab an Adventure Pass and spend the afternoon riding the Alpine Slide, playing Frisbee Golf, and get a little healthy competition going on the Putting Course.
 Seriously, our putting course is hard, so bring your A-Game and channel your inner Happy Gilmore.
 Tapppp It in.

 Spend the afternoon soaking up the afternoon sunshine in traditional Colorado fashion, and then make your way to Mountain Side Yoga at 5pm.
 It’s our free weekly yoga class that will help you stretch out after your morning of riding and/or an afternoon of physically demanding Alpine Slide action.